 After conducting a full psychiatric history, it is imperative to conduct a thorough systems review and a mental state examination where appearance, behavior, mood, speech, cognition, and insight need to be assessed, alongside determining evidence of perceptual delusions or formal thought disorders.
 Though schizophrenia is primarily a clinical diagnosis, specific laboratory and radiographic investigations are useful to exclude other potential causes:

-For the initial treatment of acute psychosis, it is recommended to commence an oral second-generation antipsychotic (SGA) such as aripiprazole, olanzapine, risperidone, quetiapine, asenapine, lurasidone, sertindole, ziprasidone, brexpiprazole, molindone, iloperidone, etc. alongside a benzodiazepine such as diazepam, clonazepam or lorazepam to control behavioural disturbances and non-acute anxiety.
-First generation antipsychotic (FGA) like trifluoperazine, zuclopenthixol, haloperidol, pimozide, sulpiride, flupentixol, chlorpromazine, etc. are not commonly used as the first line but can be used.
+For the initial treatment of acute psychosis, it is recommended to commence an oral second-generation antipsychotic (SGA) such as aripiprazole, olanzapine, risperidone, quetiapine, asenapine, lurasidone, sertindole, ziprasidone, brexpiprazole, molindone, iloperidone, etc. Sometimes, if clinically needed, alongside a benzodiazepine such as diazepam, clonazepam or lorazepam to control behavioral disturbances and non-acute anxiety.
+First generation antipsychotic (FGA) like trifluoperazine, Fluphenazine, haloperidol, pimozide, sulpiride, flupentixol, chlorpromazine, etc. are not commonly used as the first line but can be used.

 Cognitive behavioral therapy (CBT) and the use of art and drama therapies help counteract the negative symptoms of the disease, improve insight, and assist relapse prevention.